 - technological requirements.

-For example, make the uniqueness of a used car work for you.
+A good way to find a selling point with used cars, is making the uniqueness of a used car work for you.
 Increase your car dealership profitability by using the individual quirks as a selling point!

 What sets you apart?